liquidctl/liquidctl/README.md

 ### Set up macOS using launchd

 You can use a shell script and launchd to automatically configure your devices during login or after waking from sleep.
-A [detailed guide](https://www.tonymacx86.com/threads/gigabyte-z490-vision-d-thunderbolt-3-i5-10400-amd-rx-580.298642/page-24#post-2138475) is available in a post on tonymac86.
+A [detailed guide](https://www.tonymacx86.com/threads/gigabyte-z490-vision-d-thunderbolt-3-i5-10400-amd-rx-580.298642/page-24#post-2138475) is available on tonymacx86.

 ## Troubleshooting